Shotguns can be used by all classes except Infiltrators.

 Hip Fire Pellet Spread is visible in-game, to the right of the PELLET COUNT field.

-ADS Pellet Spread is hidden, but in general you can expect it to be 0.25 – 0.5 degrees smaller than Hip Fire Pellet Spread.
+ADS Pellet Spread is not visible in game, but it is listed in this guide.
+In general you can expect ADS Pellet Spread to be 0.25 – 0.5 degrees smaller than Hip Fire Pellet Spread, except for Pump Action Shotguns – they always have the same pellet spread.

 Overall, Pellet Spread determines how closely the pellets land to each other, and Cone of Fire determines how closely the Pellet Spread lands to your crosshair.